madhurdevkota/Satellite-Imagery-Segmentation-using-UNet-/README.md

 ##### 6.2 Observing Layer Activations
 Activations in various layers of the U-Net model are visualized to understand which features are most activated by different geographical inputs, giving insights into what the network learns at different stages.

-#### 7. Conclusion
-The project successfully demonstrates the application of the U-Net architecture for segmenting satellite imagery into distinct land cover types.
-The model shows promising results in accurately classifying complex geographical features, making it a valuable tool for urban planning and geographical analysis.

 ---